Explaining our research

 Chris Kell participates in the project "Brueckenschlagen" which brings researchers together with Frankfurt local schools.

-Ever wondered about differences between the two halves of the human brain in controlling behavior? eLife puts our newest discovery into perspective:
+Ever wondered about differences between the two halves of the human brain in controlling behavior? eLife puts our recent discovery into perspective:

 "If you watch a skilled pianist, you will see that their right hand moves quickly up and down the high notes while their left hand plays the lower notes more slowly.
 Given that about 90% of people are right-handed, it might not seem too surprising that most people can perform faster and more precise movements with their right hand than their left.
 Indeed, when right-handers perform any task, from hammering a nail to slicing bread, they use their right hand for the faster and more difficult action, and their left hand for slower or stabilizing actions.